ronaldbradford/readyset-tutorial/cache/README.md

 Readyset operates by managing a cache of queries that you configure.
 Under the covers, Readyset manages a set of tables that are kept in sync by subscribing to the respective streams of changes from the database.
 This is the MySQL binary log replication or the PostgreSQL logical WAL.

 When you are connected to a Readyset cache, all queries are passed to the target database.
-When first installed Readyset is effectively a pass-through cache for your SQL statements.
+When first installed Readyset is effectively a pass-through proxy for all of your SQL statements.

-## Seeing cachable queries
+## Reviewing cacheable queries

 As queries are executed, Readyset will capture these and you can view them using the `SHOW PROXIED QUERIES` command.
-You can also start with the `SHOW PROXIED SUPPORTED QUERIES` during an introduction to simplify demonstrating the caching capabilities.
+You can also start with the `SHOW PROXIED SUPPORTED QUERIES` to simplify demonstrating the caching capabilities.

 ```
 readyset@127.0.0.1 (imdb) [13:58:18] > SHOW PROXIED SUPPORTED QUERIES\G